 as frank ocean drops new music, we celebrate his lesser-known tracks

-Lens, one version of which features Travis $cott, but isn't currently available for legitimate, government-sanctioned listening on the interweb (what you go looking for in the recesses of YouTube is none of our business), is a reflection on the complications he faced hiding his secret relationship with a guy from a girl he once dated.
-Or so the proverbial geniuses at Genius.com suspect.
-With lyrics such as "My girl made him wait 'til the hours of the night/Then hit you with the, 'You know it's mid, right?'"
-Frank is certainly drawing on similar themes to his recent release Chanel, which many believed used the brand's two-sided logo to allude to bisexuality.
+"Lens", the version featuring Travis $cott being available on the "Antidote" rapper's Soundcloud page, is a reflection on the complications Ocean faced as a result of hiding his covert relationship with a guy from a girl he dated.
+At least, that's what the proverbial geniuses at Genius.com suspect.
+With lyrics like "My girl made him wait 'til the hours of the night/Then hit you with the, 'You know it's mid, right?'", Frank is certainly drawing on similar themes as his recently released track "Chanel" — which many believed used the brand's two-sided logo as an allusion to bisexuality.

-In celebration of this relative deluge of new Frank material, we took a moment to appreciate the ongoing musical odyssey of Christopher Breaux, and dig out some of his lesser known outputs.
-After all, having spent many years making music, these tracks are but a drop in the ocean.
+In celebration of Ocean's generous onslaught of new material, we took a moment to appreciate his ongoing musical odyssey and unearth some of his lesser known songs.

-Written for the soundtrack of Quentin Tarantino's Django Unchained, Wiseman contemplates, as the name might suggest, wisdom, as well as the tropes of masculinity and the futility of life.
-All in a day's work for Frank.
-Despite never making it into Tarantino's film for lack of a natural place to put it, Wiseman eventually turned up uncredited in the emotional climax of 2015 Jake Gyllenhaal boxing film Southpaw.
+Originally written for the soundtrack of Quentin Tarantino's Django Unchained, "Wiseman" contemplates — as the name might suggest — wisdom, as well as the tropes of masculinity, and the futility of life.
+Despite never making it into Tarantino's film, "Wiseman" eventually turned up as an uncredited track in the emotional climax of Jake Gyllenhaal's boxing film, Southpaw (2015).

-Hero, with Mick Jones, Paul Simonon and Diplo
+"Hero ft.
+Mick Jones, Paul Simonon and Diplo"

-Odd Future, with Tyler the Creator and Syd tha Kid
+"Analog"- Odd Future ft.
+Frank Ocean, Tyler the Creator, and Syd tha Kid

-If you're a fair-weather Frank fan, chances are you won't have listened that closely to his visual album Endless, thanks in part to the thunder-stealing release of Blonde shortly thereafter.
-But despite lacking the vision, impact or production value of Blonde, Endless is still a lyrically astute offering worthy of more acclaim than it received.
-King of the interlude, Comme des Garçon is a short, sweet and sexually explicit number found at 11:48 for those who downloaded the album.
-Or listen here.
+If you're a fair-weather Frank fan, chances are you won't have listened that closely to his visual album Endless, (thanks in part to the thunder-stealing release of Blonde right after).
+But, despite lacking the vision, impact, or production value of Blonde, Endless is still a lyrically astute offering.
+King of the interlude, Comme des Garçon is a short, sweet, and sexually explicit number found at the 11:48 mark for those who downloaded the album.
+For those who didn't, you can listen to the track here.